 CMOs know best that CRM software is crucial for a successful business.
 However, the market is saturated with different solutions, catering to different business needs and objectives.
 Although we are a gold partner agency and therefore a huge advocate to HubSpot CRM, we understand that this may not be a one-for-all solution.
-For this reason, we have compiled a list of top 5 best B2B CRM tools currently available on the market, as well as features that make them distinct and therefore sought after.
+For this reason, we have compiled a list of the top 5 best B2B CRM tools currently available on the market, as well as features that make them distinct and therefore sought after.

 In the age when everyone talks about digital transformation and data-driven decision making, it became very clear how closely those terms tie into business growth and scalability.
-The adoption of a CRM system is inevitable to both collection and implementation of data and therefore the demand for solutions has skyrocketed across all industry sectors.
+The adoption of a CRM system is inevitable to both the collection and implementation of data and therefore the demand for solutions has skyrocketed across all industry sectors.

 However, no business is the same and therefore the one-for-all solutions do not exist.
 Understanding the diversity of needs across organisations, the market is booming with software providing tools.
 Different solutions usually address different sales and marketing objectives.

 In other words, it can be very difficult to find a CRM that meets the needs of your business.
-A poor choice can result in big financial losses as well as series of setbacks in regards to business growth.
+A poor choice can result in big financial losses as well as series of setbacks in regard to business growth.

 Choosing the right CRM

 With the above being said, prior to setting off on a search for the perfect software, you need to outline clear objectives for the business.
-As well as how a CRM technology can assist you in achieving them.
+As well as how CRM technology can assist you in achieving them.
 If moving from a previous provider, good practice would include writing down the pros and cons of the software.
 This way you will have a solid starting point and know what the red flags are.

 The next step would include writing down the features you want the CRM to include.
 Once the list is complete, revisit your long-term business goals.
 Question each feature individually on its contribution towards the ultimate objective.
 This will help you in separating the ‘wants’ and ‘needs’, therefore shaping a clear understanding of what you’re looking for.